Mastering Control: Campylobacter jejuni bacteria

 - Food and kitchen tools and surfaces may become contaminated from raw food products.

 However, it is important to prevent such an infection from occurring at the farm level.
-Chickens are infamous for consuming their own and the flocks faeces, and Campy can spread quickly.
-The only alternative is to treat feed with antibiotics.
+Chickens are infamous for consuming their own and the flock’s faeces, and Campy can spread quickly.
+The only alternative is to treat feed with antibiotics or implement ultra-strict biosecurity measures to prevent the “vertical transmission” from one generation of birds to the next.